ITfoxtec/FoxIDs/docs/deployment-k8s.md

 # Kubernetes

 Deploy FoxIDs in your Kubernetes (K8s) cluster or Docker Desktop with Kubernetes enabled.

-This is a description of how to make a default deployment and some considerations.
+This is a description of how to make a default [deployment](#deployment), [login](#first-login) for the first time and some [considerations](#considerations).
 It is expected that you will need to customize the yaml files to suit your needs, preferences and environment.

 Pre requirements:
 - You have a Kubernetes cluster or Docker Desktop with Kubernetes enabled.
 - You have basic knowledge about Kubernetes.

+> This is a list of [useful commands](#useful-commands) in the end of this description.

 This deployment include: